thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

       * Decide which error paths to be considered.
       * Decide if any timeout to be considerd when waiting for upload notification from external device.

-## Notfifications for Child-Devices

-Notifications for child-devices behave the same way as nofifications for the thin-edge device (as described in section _Notifications_ above), but are extended with the `childid`.
-That is since the `type` is unique for one device, but can again occur on another child-device or the thin-edge device.

-Therefore the topic child-device notifications are published to has the `childid` appended: `tedge/configuration_change/{type}/{childid}`, where `{type}` is the type of the configuration file that has been updated, for instance `configs/bar.conf`

-  and `{childid}` is the child-device id of the configuration file that has been updated, for instance `child1`

-Everything else about child-device notifications behaves in the same way as for the thin-edge device.